 For example, if you set your filter to 'Any match' and select the members "Jane" and "Jason" and the labels "Red" and "Yellow", the filter will highlight cards assigned to either Jason or Jane and also cards that have either a red or yellow label.
 If you set your filter to 'Exact match' it will only highlight cards that have both Jason and Jane as members, and the card must also have both the red and yellow labels applied.

 Filtering by keyword

 The keyword filter will search for the text inside of the card title or custom field.
 You can enter multiple keywords to return a match for any of the entered keywords.
-There's currently no way to match multiple keywords exactly.
-For example, when searching the keywords "May 2009 Financial Planning”, you’ll get cards that contain any of the words “May”, “2009”, “Financial”, or “Planning”.
+Or you can find the exact match of what you are searching adding the text in quotes.
+For example, when searching the keywords "May 2009 Financial Planning” you will see the cards with the exact match of this text and if you search May 2009 Financial Planning without quoting it you’ll get cards that contain any of the words “May”, “2009”, “Financial”, or “Planning”.

 Removing the filter

 A filter will remain on your board until cleared, even if you refresh the page or log out.
 Clear the filter by clicking the "x" in the "Filter" button at the top of your board, by removing any of the filters from the filter window or by using the "x" keyboard shortcut.
 Clearing the filter will display all of your cards again.